 Mangoral is an investigational new drug for diagnostic use as an MRI contrast agent for enhancement of the liver tissue.
-The drug candidate is being developed for facilitating the visualization of focal liver lesions, including liver metastases, in patients where use of gadolinium-based contrast agents may be medically inadvisable or cannot be administered.
+The drug candidate is in Phase III clinical studies and is being developed for facilitating the visualization of focal liver lesions, including liver metastases, in patients where use of gadolinium-based contrast agents may be medically inadvisable or cannot be administered.

 Liver metastases are the most frequent type of malignant focal liver lesion.
 Metastasis to the liver often occurs in progressive cancer disease and is associated with substantially reduced survival.
 In fact, the liver is one of the most frequent – and often the first – site of metastasis.
 About 70% of all patients with colorectal cancer will develop liver metastases at some point in their lifetime, and one-third of these will have metastases confined only to the liver.
 Early detection and localization of liver metastases is critical for optimal patient management.